chrisant996/clink/docs/clink.md

 If needed, a generator can optionally influence word breaking for the end word by defining a `:getwordbreakinfo()` function.

-The function takes a <span class="arg">line_state</span> <a href="#line_state">line_state</a> object that has information about the current line.
+The function takes a <span class="arg">line_state</span> [line_state](#line_state) object that has information about the current line.
 If it returns nil or 0, the end word is truncated to 0 length.
 This is the normal behavior, which allows Clink to collect and cache all matches and then filter them based on typing.
 Or it can return two numbers:  word break length and an optional end word length.
 The end word is split at the word break length:  one word contains the first word break length characters from the end word (if 0 length then it's discarded), and the next word contains the rest of the end word truncated to the optional word length (0 if omitted).

 A good example to look at is Clink's own built-in environment variable match generator.
 It has a `:getwordbreakinfo()` function that understands the `%` syntax of environment variables and produces word break info accordingly.